Men and Women Must Organise to Defend Their Families – Part 2

 Once we talk about love, all sense and reason leave the building.

-Even when we understand logically that terrible ideas like these should not interfere with decision-making in our families, still we find them hard to let go of because we feel emotional about them.
+Even when we understand logically that terrible idea like these should not interfere with decision-making we find them hard to let go of because we feel emotional about them.

 Defend yourself against bad inner programming

-When people become so emotionally attached to bad ideas they won’t allow them to be questioned, not only are they bad—they become dangerous.
+When people become so emotionally attached to bad ideas they won’t allow them to be questioned—they become dangerous and not just bad.

-So dangerous in fact that I have come to nickname these ‘bad programmes’ or ‘thought viruses’.
+So dangerous I have come to nickname these ‘bad programmes’ or ‘thought viruses’.

 Once they begin controlling our actions, bad programmes act like malicious software–raising your inner demons.